silentMood/IDArb/README.md

 ## News

+- [04.25] See you in Singapore!
-- [01.24] We have released the training code!
+- [01.25] We have released the training code!
-- [12.24] We have released the complete [dataset](https://huggingface.co/lizb6626/IDArb) and rendering script.
+- [12.24] We have released the [dataset](https://huggingface.co/datasets/lizb6626/Arb-Objaverse) and rendering script.

 ## Install